cdanielcadena/tanagR/README.md

 ## Select and use a color palette

-We have made options to use `tanagR` easily with base R and `ggplot2` syle graphs.
+We made options to use `tanagR` easily with base R and `ggplot2` graphs.
 This is an example using base R and a discrete palette

 	pal = tanagr_palette("bangsia_edwardsi")
 	data(iris)